FAQ on Student Aid and Tuition

 What if I have special circumstances I want you to know about?

 There is a section on the application for you to write to us about your unique circumstances that is affecting your financial situation.
+You may also use this form and submit it confidentially to Barb Schummer.

 What documents are required when applying through FACTS Grants and Aid?